The Lacemaker(De kantwerkster)

 Musée du Louvre, Paris

-The blue cushion with decorative tassels in the foreground is a naaikussen (sewing cushion), a familiar object anywhere in 17th-century Netherlands.
+The blue cushion with decorative tassels in the foreground is a naaikussen (sewing cushion), a familiar object anywhere in 17th-century Netherlandls.
 The naaikussen was made of a rigid material covered with velvet or cloth.
-Inside were a series of compartments which held the various accessories necessary for sewing.
-In Vermeer's version, we can see a mass of red and white threads that spill out suggestively from the cushion's opening.
+Inside were a series of compartments that held the various accessories necessary for sewing.
+In Vermeer's rendition, a mass of red and white threads spill out suggestively from the its opening.
 Such cushions were frequently held on the young lady's lap as a base for her handiwork.
-The same sewing cushion appears in the Love Letter and in countless works of the time such as Gabriel Metsu's The Hubter's Gift (see image left).
+A similar cushion appears in the Love Letter and in countless works of the time such as Gabriel Metsu's The Hubter's Gift (see image left).

 The lacemaker sits at a rather complicated piece of furniture, a triangular table, for lace making.
 The table's uppermost surface could be raised and lowered by inserting a peg into one of the holes in the leg with the knob top.
 The rectangular leg, crowned by a carved (detachable?) knob.
 No such device from Vermeer's time has survived and, according to Albert Blankert, only one other 17th-century painting shows a comparable but hardly identical construction.

 Delft boasted famous tapestry workshops; the most famous were those owned by Maximiliaan van der Gucht and François Spiering.

-In order to exalt the expressive qualities of the young lacemaker absorbed in her work, Vermeer drew up close to the subject eliminating all but a patch of white-washed wall behind her.
+In order to exalt the expressive tension of the young lacemaker absorbed in her work, Vermeer drew up close to the subject eliminating all but a patch of blank white-washed wall behind her.
 However, even the unobtrusive presence of the anonymous wall may have had its own story to tell.

 Vermeer's young lacemaker presumably wears a satin yellow garment with a lace collar.
 The collar is executed with such pictorial freedom that its decorative motif cannot be distinguished in any way although the artist was able to capture the material's transparency with amazing economy.

-Although not a single sitter in Vermeer's paintings has been objectively identified, critics have often asserted that at least some of them were members of his immediate family circle.
-Judging by the supposed date of this painting and the corresponding ages of the artist's eldest daughters Maria and Elizabeth, it is not out of the question that the lacemaker is one of them posed for this picture.
+Although not a single sitter in Vermeer's paintings has been objectively identified, critics have asserted that at least some of them were members of his immediate family circle.
+Considering the probable date of this painting and the corresponding ages of the artist's eldest daughters Maria and Elizabeth, it would be normal that one of them posed for this picture.
 Sewing or lacemaking was part and parcel of the upbringing of a virtuous young Dutch woman.
 In any case, the facial features of the present compares favorably to the young lady bent over a letter in a work of the same period, A Lady Writing a Letter with her Maid (see detail left).

 The lacemaker's hairdo and falling locks, which costume experts tell us were in vogue for a limited number of years, confirms the date generally ascribed to the painting for stylistic motives.
-The dangling locks s quite like those of the Young Woman Seated at the Virginal painted in the same years.
+The dangling locks resemble those of the Young Woman Seated at the Virginal painted in the same years.

-Perhaps one of the most commented details in Vermeer's oeuvre is the red and white threads that issue from the opening of the sewing cushion (on close inspection one fine blue thread can be observed as well).
+Perhaps one of the most commented passage in Vermeer's oeuvre is the red and white threads that issue from the opening of the sewing cushion.
 The threads have been rendered so freely that if one had not seen them within the context of the painting, they might not be recognizable and must have appeared even more so to Vermeer's contemporaries.

-Such a dramatic distortion of reality finds few parallels in Dutch fine painting of the time.
-The threads appear wildly out of focus in respects to the two tight threads of the girl's work and a fine blue thread that twirls on itself against the front of the carpet-covered table.
-This phenomena has been explained by the presumed use of the camera obscura by the artist as an aid to his painting.
-The camera obscura fitted with a single lens has a very narrow field of depth which would correspond accurately to Vermeer's unusual rendering.
-To further support this hypothesis, the presence of curious sequin-like highlights, in photographic jargon referred to as "halations" or "disks of confusion are clearly visible in various passages of this work.
+Such a dramatic, and perhaps illogical, distortion of reality finds few parallels in Dutch fine painting of the time.
+The threads appear wildly out of focus with respect to the two tight threads of the girl's work and a fine blue thread that twirls on itself against the front of the carpet-covered table.
+This phenomena has been explained by the artist's presumed use of the camera obscura.
+The camera obscura, which is fitted with a single lens, has a very narrow field of depth which might produce an image similar to Vermeer's unusual rendering.
+To further support this hypothesis, the presence of curious sequin-like highlights, in photographic jargon referred to as "halations" or "disks of confusion," are clearly visible in various passages of this work.

-Although we cannot see the kind of lace the girl is making we can draw some conclusions from her tools which Vermeer has rendered with sufficient precision.
-The girl rests her hands on a rather flat, light-blue lacemaking pillow, nowadays called a "cookie"-pillow owing to its round form.
+Although we cannot see exactly what kind of lace the girl is making it is possible to draw some conclusions from her tools which Vermeer has rendered with sufficient precision.
+The girl rests her hands on a rather flat, light-blue lacemaking pillow, nowadays called a "cookie-pillow" owing to its round form.
 This kind of pillow served to make shorter pieces or stripes of lace.
-Another long, thick, tube-like "bolster"-pillow was frequently employed to produce yardage (long strips of lace) but does not seem to be the case in Vermeer's work.
+Another long, thick, tube-like "bolster-pillow" was frequently employed to produce yardage (long strips of lace) but does not seem to be the case in Vermeer's work.

 The light brownish pricking card (patroon or kantbrief) is partly visible, fixed on the blue pillow.
 In former times it was made of parchment.
 Although they are obviously not visible, little holes were pricked onto this card to establish the desired pattern.
 Pins were inserted carefully into every hole around which the threads were adroitly entwined.
 The preparatory phase was, and still is, very time consuming work requiring complete concentration in order to avoid any mistake that would afterwards compromise the whole work.

-The little silvery pins with their globular reflections (they closely recall an optical phenomenon produced by the camera obscura called halations or disks of confusion) are visible quite well in Vermeer's painting even though they have been somewhat abstracted.
-Around these pins the threads, furnished by the bobbins, are interwoven and crossed according to the pattern.
-The principal movements are the ""twist" and the "cross", but there are numerous other techniques.
+The little silvery pins with their globular reflections—they closely recall an optical phenomenon produced by the camera obscura called "halations" or "disks of confusion"—are visible quite well in Vermeer's rendering even though they have been somewhat abstracted.
+Around these pins the threads, fed by the bobbins, are interwoven and crossed according to the desired pattern.
+The principal movements are the ""twist" and the "cross," but there are numerous other techniques.